joostkremers/writeroom-mode/README.md

 # Writeroom-mode #

-`Writeroom-mode` is a minor mode for Emacs that implements a distraction-free writing mode similar to the famous Writeroom editor for OS X.
+`writeroom-mode` is a minor mode for Emacs that implements a distraction-free writing mode similar to the famous Writeroom editor for OS
+X. `writeroom-mode` is meant for GNU Emacs 24 and won't run on older versions.

 ## Usage ##